Literature: Ariel (Block)

 - Sleepwalking: Everyone in Ariel's family does this at some point, either because they're tired, drunk, or.... something else.

 - Spooky Painting: Found in Ariel's attic and "adopted" by her.
-May or may not be a portrait of Grace Molineaux, who may or may not have been an Ax-Crazy murderess and/or Ariel's former reincarnation.
+May or may not be a portrait of Grace Molineaux, who may or may not have been an Ax-Crazy murderess and/or Ariel's ancestor or former reincarnation.

 - The Alcoholic: David becomes a functional one of these.
 But he also loves Ariel, so things may work out for him.
 Roberta is hooked on prescription sleeping pills.